My wife brought home a package of Tasty Bite Indian Vindaloo last week and I decided to have it for lunch.

 I am a big fan of Indian food and was excited to give this a try and write a review!

-Does the Tasty Bite Indian Vindaloo Taste Good?
+Tasty Bite Vindaloo Taste Test

 I really enjoy the Tasty Bite Madras Lentils that I get at Costco so I had big expectations before I took my first bite of the vindaloo.
 I heated the packed up (tear open a slit, 90 seconds in the microwave) poured it into a bowl and tried a spoonful.